jinana3/Awesome-Memory2.0/README.md

 Please visit github pages for github deployed version

-Please visit [Heroku](https://pacific-bastion-11375.herokuapp.com/) for heroku deployed version.
+Please visit [Heroku](https://pacific-bastion-11375.herokuapp.com/) for heroku deployed version (deploying to Heroku require yarn install/lock file OR npm install/package lock file, not BOTH)

 ### Where users can get help with your project?